-Challenges to Using Evidence-based Practices to Promote Children's Social/Emotional Development and Address Challenging Behavior
+Challenges to Using Evidence Based Practices to Promote Children's Social Emotional Development and Address Challenging Behavior

-Focus groups of early childhood training and technical assistance providers, direct service personnel, program leadership, and family members revealed challenges to using evidence-based practices to promote young children's social/emotional development and address challenging behavior.
+Focus groups of early childhood training and technical assistance providers, direct service personnel, program leadership, and family members revealed challenges to using evidence based practices to promote young children's social emotional development and address challenging behavior.
 The categories of challenges and corresponding examples are listed below.

-Category of Challenge Examples of Challenge Lack of Knowledge/Skill Limited awareness of evidence-based practices/resources by staff/consultants Need more effective preservice and inservice training for early childhood educators, staff, pediatricians, and mental health professionals in topics such as positive behavior support or developmentally appropriate practices Inconsistent beliefs about what works Referrals/expulsions could be avoided with more knowledge/skills Confusion over roles/responsibilities among programs, staff, consultants Need clarity of terms: mental health, challenging behavior, social/emotional development, intervention, prevention, promotion, etc. Lack of trained providers High turnover in staff Need parent materials and education opportunities Inappropriate use of medications Lack of a diagnostic, assessment, referral, intervention link Poor quality of programs results in challenging behavior Lack of understanding about link between literacy and social/emotional skills Insufficient administrative support for evidence-based practices (priorities, knowledge, infrastructure) Lack of attention to social/emotional development in programs Lack of supervision (follow through, etc.) Supervisors need training/information in evidence-based practices and supervision skills Need better and more accessible professional development mechanisms Mental health providers often don't have knowledge of young children Lack of understanding that social development needs to be taught Lack of resources for substitute teachers, etc. Inappropriate use of mental health consultants Effective teaming skills
+Category of Challenge Examples of Challenge Lack of Knowledge/Skill Limited awareness of evidence based practices/resources by staff/consultants Insufficient preservice and inservice training for early childhood educators, staff, pediatricians, and mental health professionals in topics such as positive behavior support or developmentally appropriate practices Inconsistent beliefs about what works Referrals/expulsions that could have been avoided with more knowledge/skills Confusion over roles/responsibilities among programs, staff, consultants Confusion about terms: mental health, challenging behavior, social emotional development, intervention, prevention, promotion, etc. Lack of trained providers High turnover in staff Inadequate parent materials and education opportunities Inappropriate use of medications Lack of a diagnostic, assessment, referral, intervention link Poor quality of programs resulting in challenging behavior Lack of understanding about link between literacy and social emotional skills Insufficient administrative support for evidence based practices (priorities, knowledge, infrastructure) Lack of attention to social emotional development in programs Lack of supervision (follow-through, etc.) Lack of supervision training information in evidence based practices and supervision skills Inadequate and inaccessible professional development mechanisms Lack of knowledge by mental health providers about young children Lack of understanding that social development needs to be taught Lack of resources for substitute teachers, etc.

-Category of Challenge Examples of Challenge Beliefs and Attitudes Inappropriate expectations for young children; personal beliefs about children, families, behavior Stigma of labels Inconsistent beliefs about what works Referrals/expulsions could be avoided with more knowledge/skills Confusion over roles/responsibilities among programs, staff, consultants Inappropriate use of medications Need to partner more with parents Lack of administrative support for evidence-based practices (priorities, knowledge, infrastructure) Lack of attention to social/emotional development in programs Need long range commitment to improving practice and systems Kids and families are blamed Lack of understanding that social development needs to be taught Lack of resources for substitute teachers, etc. Inappropriate use of mental health consultants Lack of Adequate Fiscal Resources and Procedures Insufficient staff development resources Not enough money and time Insufficient resources in the community for children and families Ineffective reimbursement/payment procedures Lack of supervision (follow through, etc.) Supervisors need training/information Families in poverty and not enough resources and supports to them Restricted access to quality programs for families Lack of resources for substitute teachers, etc. Lack of Collaboration within the Program, with Families, and within the Community Lack of collaboration in the community results in gaps and duplication Need single point of entry and a collaborative system for families Need long range commitment to improving practice and systems Better partnering/coordination between programs/agencies, staff and families, forms, procedures, etc. Staff needs to feel a part of decisions
+Category of Challenge Examples of Challenge Beliefs and Attitudes Inappropriate expectations for young children; personal beliefs about children, families, behavior Stigma of labels Inconsistent beliefs about what works Referrals/expulsions that could have been avoided with more knowledge/skills Confusion over roles/responsibilities among programs, staff, consultants Inappropriate use of medications Insufficient partnering with parents Lack of administrative support for evidence based practices (priorities, knowledge, infrastructure) Lack of attention to social emotional development in programs No long-range commitment to improving practice and systems Inappropriate blame placed on children and families Lack of understanding that social development needs to be taught Inappropriate use of mental health consultants Lack of Adequate Fiscal Resources and Procedures Insufficient staff development resources Insufficient money and time Insufficient resources in the community for children and families Ineffective reimbursement/payment procedures Too many families in poverty and not enough resources and supports for them Restricted access to high-quality programs for families Lack of resources for substitute teachers, etc. Lack of Collaboration within the Program, with Families, and within the Community Lack of collaboration in the community resulting in gaps and duplication Lack of a single point of entry and a collaborative system for families Inadequate partnering/coordination between programs/agencies, staff and families, forms, procedures, etc. Staff not participating in decision making

-Leadership Strategies for Addressing Challenges to Using Evidence-based Practices to Promote Young Children's Social/Emotional Development and Address Challenging Behaviors
+Leadership Strategies for Addressing Challenges to Using Evidence Based Practices to Promote Young Children's Social Emotional Development and Address Challenging Behaviors

-You can use the following strategies to help overcome challenges that may prevent you from implementing an evidence-based practice.
-Evidence-based practices are important because they promote young children's social/emotional development and address challenging behaviors.
+You can use the following strategies to help overcome challenges that may prevent you from implementing an evidence based practice.
+Evidence based practices are important because they promote young children's social emotional development and address challenging behaviors.